-The twin shock of COVID and declining oil prices is expected to hurt countries unevenly where the World Bank (2021) projections revealed that conflict countries and oil exporters are the most severely affected countries (Yemen, Iraq, Libya, and Syria), followed by the GCC and oil importers.
-Oil importers are those MENA countries suffering from large fiscal deficits and high cereal import dependency (e.g. Jordan and Lebanon) whereas the GCC countries are cushioned by a better fiscal position enabling them to absorb the increasing costs, albeit being fully dependent on wheat imports and facing simultaneously dwindling world oil prices for their major export good (Larson et. al, 2012).
-The declining oil prices have negative potential impact on other variables including investment, remittances and aid flows.
-For example, remittances were projected to drop by 20% in 2020.
-Further, in 2020 FDI to GCC declined by 20.2% whereas in non- GCC MENA countries it fell by 74% compared to 2019 (World Bank Group, 2020).
-This would indeed magnify the recessionary impact of the pandemic to an extreme level that would be transmitted to FS on the affordability as well as the utilization pillars.
+The simultaneous prevalence of COVID-19 and decline of oil prices is expected to hurt countries unevenly, where World Bank (2021) projections revealed that conflict countries and oil exporters are the most severely affected countries (Yemen, Iraq, Libya, and Syria), followed by the GCC and oil importers.
+Oil importers are MENA countries suffering from large fiscal deficits and high cereal import dependency (e.g. Jordan and Lebanon) whereas the GCC countries are cushioned by a better fiscal position that enables them to absorb the increasing costs, albeit being fully dependent on wheat imports and facing simultaneously dwindling world oil prices for their major export goods (Larson et al., 2012).
+The declining oil prices have a negative potential impact on other variables including investment, remittances, and aid flows.
+For example, remittances were projected to drop by 20 percent in 2020.
+Further, in 2020, Foreign Direct Investment (FDI) to the GCC declined by 20.2 percent, whereas in non-GCC MENA countries it fell by 74 percent compared to 2019 (World Bank Group, 2020).
+This would indeed magnify the recessionary impact of the pandemic to an extreme level that would be transmitted to FS on the affordability and utilization pillars.

-Moreover, according to the World Bank (2020) the agricultural output in MENA is likely to be negatively affected (3% reduction) equivalent to the manufacturing, yet less severe than services (9.3%) (World Bank Group, 2020).
-The reduction in output is likely to imply reduction in employment where most of the agriculture in MENA countries is dominated by small scale agricultural producers and informal sector.
-On the other side, the purchasing power of this poor and vulnerable segment is expected to decline which will negatively affect FS from the supply and demand sides.
+Moreover, according to the World Bank (2020) the agricultural output in MENA is likely to be negatively affected with a three percent reduction equivalent to manufacturing yet less severe than services (9.3 percent) (World Bank Group, 2020).
+The reduction in output is likely to imply a reduction in employment where most of the agriculture in MENA countries is dominated by small scale agricultural producers and the informal sector.
+In addition, the demand side is negatively affected, where the purchasing power of the poor and vulnerable segments is expected to decline further, which will deepen the negative FS status.

-Focusing on local production, prospects differ significantly among MENA countries.
+Focusing on domestic production, prospects differ significantly among MENA countries.
 For example, drought has significantly affected Maghreb countries (Morocco, Algeria, and Tunisia).
 All three countries produce mostly rain-fed cereals.
-As a result of the drought wheat production in Morocco was expected to be reduced by 50% of the country's average in 2020.
-Yet, all three countries have adequate cereal stock.
-In other countries, as Syria and Iraq, weather conditions remain favorable, however the agricultural production is disrupted by the domestic conflict they have been experiencing for a relatively long time.
+As a result of the drought, wheat production in Morocco was expected to be reduced by 50 percent of the country's average in 2020.
+Yet, all three countries have adequate cereal stocks.
+In other countries, such as Syria and Iraq, weather conditions remain favorable; however, agricultural production is disrupted by the domestic conflict they have been experiencing for a relatively long time.
 The prospects for grain availability in the coming months are relatively good in Egypt, the world's largest importer of wheat, providing enough grain to meet national demand for several months (FAO, 2020).